carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 so climatological values across the globe should certainly be less than 2000 mm/day.

 ~~~
-assert clim.data.min() >= 0.0, 'Precipitation values should all be positive'
+assert darray.data.min() >= 0.0, 'There are negative precipitation values'
-assert clim.data.max() < 2000, 'Precipitation values should be less than 2000 mm/day'
+assert darray.data.max() < 2000, 'There are precipitation values > 2000 mm/day'
 ~~~
 {: .language-python}

 > ## Testing and continuous integration